rkt/rkt/Documentation/capabilities-guide.md

 enable and use; such process cannot get further capabilities outside of this set.

 In the context of containers, capabilities are useful for:

- * restricting the effective privileges of applications running as root
+* Restricting the effective privileges of applications running as root
- * allowing applications to perform specific privileged operations, without having to run them as root
+* Allowing applications to perform specific privileged operations, without having to run them as root

 For the complete list of existing Linux capabilities and a detailed description